KrishanRoy/Book-Swappers/README.md

 if one receives the book, one spends a point.
 If someone, mails the book to a collector, then the donor gets three points as she/he will be spending money out of the pocket.

+You can check the Trello Board link of [Book Swappers](https://trello.com/b/W8a1wTbZ/book-swappers) to check the distribution of the tasks.

 ## APP features:
 - Find people who are donating and receiving old books around your neighborhood based on your location
 - Contact donor or receiver and swap Face to face.